 Walking around exploring on a sunny but chilly day was prime territory for the First Light.
 Special merino wool panels help keep the body vented despite the plush insulation.

 In most respects, mobility is great on the First Light.
 It's a well-tailored and very stretchy layer suited to moving the body.
 Our one issue is with the hood.
 It's an awkward size if you want to be able to wear a helmet.
 You can pull it over a helmet just barely, but there's really not enough fabric at the back of the neck for this, so it renders you pretty immobile.
 If you try to put it under the hood there's extra material — it's not quite that fitted — so it feels bulky.
 The insulation in the hood, while cozy, also makes it difficult to hear.
 Without a helmet, everything is fine, though long-necked individuals may still feel a bit of constriction.
 This is a great option for approaches, hanging at camp, or belaying with the hood off, but if your activity requires a helmet, we suggest either trying before you buy or choosing something with a hood designed specifically for this purpose.

 We tried the First Light hood under a helmet after feeling immobilized with it over the top.
 While this works, you can see all the extra material at the back of the neck and the insulation makes it hard to hear.

 A medium-size First Light will weigh you down 16.1 ounces.
 This is twice what the lightest models in our review weigh but still considerably less than many of the other lined/insulated pieces.
-While this hoody could replace a light puffy in your wardrobe, it doesn't compact down the same way many of those do — meaning, it's a bit bulky.
-If you're car camping or road tripping, it won't matter in the slightest, but this probably isn't the layer to choose for alpine ascents or backpacking.
+While this hoody could replace a light puffy in your wardrobe, it's a bit bulky and doesn't compact down very well.
+If you're car camping or road-tripping, it won't matter in the slightest, but this probably isn't the layer to choose for alpine ascents or backpacking.